Stenopelmatidae

-The family Stenopelmatidae is composed of large, mostly flightless insects resembling crickets (the family Gryllidae).
+Stenopelmatidae is a family of large, mostly flightless orthopterans that includes the Jerusalem crickets.
 Two genera: Ammopelmatus and the type genus Stenopelmatus are found in the New World.
 Oryctopus and Sia are Old World genera, and previously placed in their own subfamilies (see below), but with the addition of new genera, current placement is as five tribes in the single subfamily Stenopelmatinae.